-Just remember, the odds change fast, alongside the score, possession, down, and distance, making mobile sports betting apps, like the DraftKings app and FanDuel app, the only way you can try to keep up.
+Just remember, the odds change fast alongside the score, possession, down, and distance.
+That makes sports betting apps, including the DraftKings app and FanDuel app, the only way you can try to keep up.

 CFL Playoffs & Grey Cup betting

 The top three teams in each of the CFL’s two divisions qualify for the CFL postseason.
 However, a fourth-place team in one division may qualify over the third-place team in the other if they have a better regular-season record.

 Both first-place teams get a bye to the Divisional Finals.
 That leaves four teams facing off in two Division Semifinals with the winners moving on to face the first-place teams in the Divisional Finals.
 Divisional Final winners then face off for the title in the Grey Cup Final.

 The CFL playoffs last just three weeks in total.
 You can bet on individual games once the matchups are set, or a team to win its Division or via Grey Cup futures odds all year long.

 The CFL is now a nine-team league featuring an East and a West Division.
 Here’s a look at the nine CFL franchises and at least one reason you might want to bet on each one: